ArmedPirate/CollaborationRaces/Shadar-kai.md

 ***Darkvision.*** Darkvision 60.

-***Shadow Vault.*** As an action on your turn, you become insubstantial and teleport to an unoccupied space you can see within 15 feet of you.
+***Shadow Vault.*** As an action on your turn, you teleport to an unoccupied space you can see within 15 feet of you.
 You become *insubstantial* until the start of your next turn.

 Once you use this trait, you can not use it again until you finish a short or long rest.